ycpcs/cs497-spring2019/labs/lab03.md

   - At the New password: prompt enter a password for the new user and press enter.
   - At the Retype new password: prompt, enter the same password to confirm your selection.

+- The variable ```environ``` points to an array of pointers to strings called the *environment*.
+The last pointer in this array has the value NULL.

 - To display the username of the current user: ```whoami```.
 - ```printenv``` command – Print all or part of environment.
 ```cpp